andyhasit/ratherdry/README.md

 ### Caching

 At present only records are cached, meaning once a specific record has been fetched from the database, ratherdry will returned the cached version.

+The plan is to ensure all queries return cached records.